awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 # PCI DSS controls<a name="securityhub-pci-controls"></a>

-The PCI DSS security standard in Security Hub supports the following controls\.
+PCI DSS in Security Hub supports the following controls\.
 For each control, the information includes the severity, the resource type, the AWS Config rule, and the remediation steps\.

 ## \[PCI\.AutoScaling\.1\] Auto Scaling groups associated with a load balancer should use health checks<a name="pcidss-autoscaling-1"></a>